sensei-hacker/inavwiki/Failsafe.md

 The goal is to configure both your flight controller and radio receiver so that failsafe does as you expect in every situation.

-For failsafe to work optimally iNav needs to know it's in a failsafe event and not just doing regular RTH.
+For failsafe to work optimally INAV needs to know it's in a failsafe event and not just doing regular RTH.
 This is necessary for example to correctly handle loss of GPS while returning to home.

 This assumes you have regular GPS modes like `RTH` working **already**.